Billy Clanton: Shooting in Tombstone

 Ike had repeated confrontations with the Earps and Doc Holliday.
 On October 26, 1881, events came to a head when Billy and Ike got together with Billy Claiborne and brothers Tom and Frank McLaury at the Dexter Corral.
 When they were seen in town "heeled" (armed), anxious citizens warned the Earps.
 Upon attempting to disarm the Cowboys, a shootout broke out, later named the Gunfight at the O.K.
 Corral.

 There remain today conflicting versions of what actually happened and who fired first.
 Ike Clanton and Billy Claiborne ran away in the opening moments.
 Billy Clanton emptied his gun during the fight and was killed along with both McLaurys.
 Doc Holliday, Virgil and Morgan Earp were wounded in the shootout.

 The town was divided, with many supporting the Clantons, and others supporting the Earps.
 The funeral that followed was the largest in Tombstone's history, with more than 300 people following the hearse and 2,000 watching from the city's sidewalks.
 The three Cowboys were buried in the Boot Hill cemetery.
 William McLaury, Frank and Tom's brother, tried to indict the Earps for killing the Cowboys.
 He wrote in a letter during the preliminary hearing that the two brothers and Billy Clanton were preparing to come to Fort Worth, Texas to visit after selling their cattle.

 In popular culture

 On screen Billy has been portrayed by James Ferrara in Tombstone, the Town Too Tough to Die (1942), John Ireland in My Darling Clementine (1946), Dennis Hopper in Gunfight at the O.K.
 Corral (1957), Ralph Reed and Gary Gray in The Life and Legend of Wyatt Earp (1957–1960), David Cole in the Doctor Who episode The Gunfighters (1966), Bruce M. Fischer in Doc, Thomas Haden Church in Tombstone (1993), Gabriel Folse in Wyatt Earp (1994), and Billy Byrk in Wynonna Earp (2020).

+Furthermore, Billy is mentioned in the song The Ballad of Boot Hill by Johnny Cash.